Last Updated: September 4, 2023

 An economic base activity is one in which your community has a specialty.
 You can determine which activities are "basic" through calculating a measure called the location quotient.

-Business retention and entrepreneurship support programs are easily the best economic development investment.
+Business retention and entrepreneurship support programs deserve the greatest investment of your time and money.
 Rather than producing those colorful expensive ads, your chamber of commerce should be concentrating on serving the economic base businesses that are there already, and developing a culture that supports new business ideas.

 Only when business retention has been addressed and re-addressed on a regular schedule should you even think about business attraction.

-Too many economic development organizations and neighborhood associations think they need to devote major blocks of time and money to "marketing" and "branding" themselves, and then somehow, someday, the right people magically will notice them and relocate.
+Too many chambers of commerce, cities, and neighborhood associations think they need to devote major blocks of time and money to "marketing" and "branding" themselves, and then somehow, someday, the right people magically will notice them and relocate.

 Generally you are much better off thinking about business retention, improving quality of life measures relevant to businesses in your economic base, and encouraging individuals who are laid off, approaching retirement, tired of the commute, or stay-at-home moms to start businesses.
 Then the "non-basic" (not part of the economic base) activities will find you.